 After her arrival in Miami, Canal RCN of Bogotá purchased the video.
 They aired it on July 24th 2006, and the program paralyzed Colombia: it was watched by 14 million people – an audience larger the final match of the 2006 World Soccer Cup – and Gallup reported 58% rating, the highest in Colombian history.

-Virginia Vallejo could not enter the Witness Protection Program because her information on the links between the drug cartels and politicians were old for the ongoing investigations on crimes committed by the Rodríguez-Orejuela after the 1997 amnesty.
-(At the time, Virginia was training thousands of Neways distributors and prospects).
-If she returned to Colombia, the whistleblower journalist would be killed, so she decided to stay in Miami and request political asylum in the United States.
+Virginia Vallejo could not enter the Witness Protection Program because her information on the links between the drug cartels and politicians were too old for the ongoing investigations on crimes committed by the Rodríguez-Orejuela after the 1997 amnesty.
+If she returned to Colombia, the whistleblower- journalist would be killed, so she decided to stay in Miami and request political asylum in the United States.

 Six weeks later, the Rodríguez-Orejuela brothers pleaded guilty without going to trial, and they were given 30 years in prison.
 The DOJ took control of 2.1 billion dollars that had been frozen, and the fortune was split between the United States and Colombia.

-“LOVING PABLO, HATING ESCOBAR”“Amando a Pablo, odiando a Escobar” (“Loving Pablo, Hating Escobar”) is both a memoir of the author and a biography of her former lover.
-It is the chronicle of the evolution of a young pioneer and entrepreneur of crime that built in just 15 years the most powerful and brutal machinery of continental corruption ever seen.
-Virginia Vallejo describes how the explosive growth of the drug industry that turned Escobar and his partners into overnight billionaires was based on the licenses for private landing strips, airplanes, helicopters and flights granted to the cartel bosses in 1980-1982 by the director of the Civil Aviation Agency, Álvaro Uribe-Vélez, who later became the first Colombian reelected president (2002-2010).
+“Amando a Pablo, odiando a Escobar”/“Loving Pablo, Hating Escobar” is both a memoir of the author and a biography of her former lover.
+It is the chronicle of the evolution of a pioneer and entrepreneur of crime that built in just 15 years the most powerful and brutal machinery of continental corruption ever seen.
+Vallejo describes how the explosive growth of the drug industry that turned Escobar and his partners into overnight billionaires was based on the licenses for private landing strips, airplanes, helicopters and flights granted to the cartel bosses in 1980-1982 by the director of the Civil Aviation Agency, Álvaro Uribe-Vélez, who later became the first Colombian reelected president (2002-2010).

-The release of ‘Amando a Pablo, odiando a Escobar’ caused another political storm.
-Virginia Vallejo’s book was mentioned in thousands of articles worldwide, including The New York Times, Time, Newsweek and People.
-Her accusations against on President Uribe were commented by Colombian, Venezuelan and Ecuadorean presidents, the State Department and the rebel organization FARC.
+“Amando a Pablo, odiando a Escobar” caused another political storm.
+It became instantly the #1 bestseller book in Colombia, Latin America and the United States in the Spanish market, and was commented in press articles worldwide, including The New York Times, Time, Newsweek and People.
+Her revelations about President Uribe were commented by the Colombian, Venezuelan and Ecuadorean presidents, the State Department and the rebel organization FARC.
 César Gaviria – the Colombian president that ended Escobar’s reign of terror in 1993 – accused (Uribe’s) Presidential Palace of “weeping over Pablo Escobar’s dead body.
 The three-hour interviews with Maria Elvira Live! in Miami had ratings superior to 50%.
 In Brazil, her interview to TV Globo’s Fantastico! had 54% ratings.
 (Her interview with CNN en Español can be seen in Virginia Vallejo’s website and YouTube channel.)

 TESTIMONY IN THE CASE # 9755-4, PALACE OF JUSTICE SIEGE